An introduction to Redis data types and abstractions

 > rpush mylist 1 2 3 4 5 (integer) 5 > ltrim mylist 0 2 OK > lrange mylist 0 -1 1) "1" 2) "2" 3) "3"

 The above LTRIM command tells Redis to take just list elements from index 0 to 2, everything else will be discarded.
-This makes you able to mount a very simple but useful patter, consisting in doing a List push operation + a List trim operation together in order to add a new element and discard exceeding elements:
+This allows for a very simple but useful pattern: doing a List push operation + a List trim operation together in order to add a new element and discard elements exceeding a limit:

 LPUSH mylist <some element> LTRIM mylist 0 999

-The above combination of elements add a new element taking only the 1000 newest elements into the list.
+The above combination adds a new element and takes only the 1000 newest elements into the list.
 With LRANGE you can access the top items without any need to remember very old data.